 In the war against time, I had lost a key battle.
 A woman’s fertility starts to decline after the age of 30 and falls exponentially after the age of 38.
 The Gynecological Endocrinology Journal reports that a 29-year-old woman has a 40 per cent chance of falling pregnant through assisted reproductive technology.
 By the age of 36, it has dropped to 32 per cent and, by the age of 46, it is almost zero.
 Under natural conditions, the same pattern follows.
 Each month, a 30-year-old woman has a 20 per cent chance of conceiving, but once you hit 40, that chance has shrunk to five per cent.

 Dr Nat Kringoudis is a Chinese medicine specialist, acupuncturist and natural fertility educator.
-She says that taking the contraceptive pill can put our hormones “offline” and can deplete our body of essential vitamin and mineral stores as well as being detrimental to our gut microbiome.
+She says that taking the contraceptive pill can put our reproductive hormones “offline”.
+It can also deplete our body of essential vitamin and mineral stores as well as being detrimental to our gut microbiome.

 Her advice for women who have been on the pill is to start supporting your body.
+Much of this simply starts with having a healthy balanced diet.
 “There’s nothing you need to ‘wait’ for,” she says.
 “Gut health is paramount, as well as cutting down on stress.”

 Dr Nat says that fertility is an extension of our health and we need to appreciate it more.
 “It isn’t a switch that is turned on when we are ready, it’s something we need to nurture.
 It’s what you do each and every day that counts.
 Reclaiming fertility doesn’t have to be torturous.”